cglorious/cglorious.github.io/_posts/2021-01-06-running_lines_and_refactoring.markdown

 ![Theater](https://howtodrama.com/wp-content/uploads/2019/02/audience-auditorium-back-view-713149-1080x675.jpg)

-In preparation for a performance in the theatre industry, it's essential for an actor to run lines.
-Running lines is the act of reading, and interpretting, and reading, and intepretting, until there is fluid motion in the delivery of the text.
-Similarly, writers write, and rewrite, and write, and rewrite.
-Software developers code, and refactor, and code, and refactor.
+In preparation for a performance in the theatre industry, it is essential for an actor to run lines.
+Running lines is the act of reading and interpreting continuously until there is fluid motion in the delivery of the text.
+Similarly, writers write and rewrite.
+Software developers code and refactor.

 > "The only type of writing is rewriting." - Ernest Hemmingway